Good Day! (TV program): Launch, format, and original on-air staff

+Additional broadcast markets and title change

-For a few years beginning in the summer of 1974, WCVB made Good Morning! the cornerstone of their regional New England Network, a six-station link-up between WCVB and a handful of broadcast channels (spanning Rhode Island, Maine and Vermont) which all agreed to air a select amount of WCVB's locally-produced shows.
+For a few years beginning in the summer of 1974, WCVB made Good Morning! the cornerstone of their regional New England Network, a six-station link-up between WCVB and a handful of broadcast channels (spanning Rhode Island, Maine and Vermont) which all agreed to air a select amount of WCVB's locally produced shows.
 Good Morning! (briefly renamed Good Morning, New England!) continued to build on its early ratings success as a part of this network, with its reach now extending into Canadian markets.

 In 1975, when ABC was looking to revamp its new morning talk and news program AM America, they sent network executives out to a few of the ABC affiliates to observe the production of their local morning programs.
 Good Morning! was among the few that were used as a case study for the AM America retooling, the other principal one being The Morning Exchange on WEWS-TV in Cleveland.
 ABC entertainment chief Fred Silverman ended up adopting features from both programs, and launched AM Americas replacement, Good Morning America, in November 1975.
 Not long after the premiere of Good Morning America, WCVB station manager Bob Bennett confronted Silverman at an affiliate's convention and accused him of deliberately stealing the title of Good Morning!; the two similarly-titled programs were now running back-to-back on WCVB's morning lineup.
 No legal cease and desist action was finalized against ABC in the matter, however.
 Finally, after months of possible confusion between the two programs, the Boston-based Good Morning! changed its name to Good Day! on Monday, August 2, 1976, the same day that the program began to be syndicated to TV markets beyond New England.

 Host changes

 Exit Janet Langhart, enter Meryl Comer

 In 1978, the first significant host changes took place on Good Day!.
 Janet Langhart left the program in June of that year, as she accepted NBC's offer to be the New York-based co-host on the network's new daytime talk program America Alive!.
+Ken Stahl also made his last appearance as a remote host that year.
 In searching for Langhart's replacement, the producers of Good Day! decided to hire John Willis' former co-host from WTTG-TV's Panorama program, Meryl Comer.
 There was much promotional fanfare of the pairing of Willis and Comer; despite solid chemistry on-screen between the two longtime friends and colleagues, ratings for Good Day! began to decline in the 1978-79 season.
 After one year as co-host, Comer returned to the Washington, DC market.

-At the same time Comer joined the show, Michael Young joined as principal location host and studio host.
-During his tenure, Young began hosting "Kids Are People, Too" for ABC Network and commuting to New York City.
-After winning the Emmy, Young left WCVB and moved with "Kids Are People, Too" to Hollywood.
+When Comer joined the show, Michael Young joined as a principal location host and studio host.
+During his tenure, Young began hosting the national Sunday morning series Kids Are People Too for ABC, replacing original host Bob McAllister.
+For his work on the ABC program, Young began commuting to New York City as well.
+Not long after, Young left WCVB and moved with Kids Are People Too to Hollywood.